-The following OII faculty have been appointed as Turing Faculty Fellows, and will be spending a portion of their time in the new institute: Helen Margetts, Luciano Floridi, Mark Graham, Scott A. Hale, Bernie Hogan, Vili Lehdonvirta, Eric Meyer, Mariarosaria Taddeo, Joss Wright, Taha Yasseri.
+The following OII faculty have been appointed as Turing Faculty Fellows, and will be spending a portion of their time in the new institute: Helen Margetts, Luciano Floridi, Mark Graham, Scott A. Hale, Bernie Hogan, Vili Lehdonvirta, Mariarosaria Taddeo, Joss Wright, Ralph Schroeder, Taha Yasseri,

 Work by the OII